 Does the hypnotist have any special “powers”?

 Absolutely not!
-The hypnotist is just an ordinary person like you or me.
+A hypnotist is just an ordinary person like you or me.
 He has had special training to learn how to speak directly to your subconscious mind in a way it understands.
-There are no Swengalis or hypnotists like you see in the movies.
+There are no Svengalis or hypnotists like you see in the movies.
 The hypnotist has no mystical or supernatural powers.
 Anyone with the same training can learn to hypnotize.

-Can the hypnotist make me do things against my will
+Can the hypnotist make me do things against my will-like in the movies?

-Will I wake up afterwards – What will happen if I don’t?
+Will I wake up afterward – What will happen if I don’t?